suffolklibraries/sljekyll/parents-carers-and-children/childrens-health-wellbeing/_posts/dyslexia.md

 date: 2018-05-17
 author: sophie-green
 category: childrens-health-wellbeing
-excerpt: "A list of books for parents and/or children dealing with dyslexia."
+excerpt: "A list of books for parents and children dealing with dyslexia."
 breadcrumb: childrens-ya-books
 ---